toolmarket/emood/README.rst

 TO DO
 -----
 **New Dev**
-1. Save Answers.
-2. Loop ping.
-3. Loop show smiles.
 4. Loop send answers.
+5. Update Tests.
+6. Autostart MAC

 # Agregar a "autoinicio" >> Esto lo hace el Instalador